manzoorqirat-boop/TanaBanaApp/README.md

   `<input type="date">` is free — pulling in `@react-native-community/datetimepicker` is a reasonable follow-up if manual date entry proves annoying on a real device, but wasn't worth the extra dependency for a first pass.
+The same plain-text date approach is used everywhere else a date is entered (Receipts, Sales, Salaries, and all of Phase 3's date-range pickers), for consistency.

 `api.ts` picked up `ProductionRun`/`ProductionRunInput`/
-`ProductionRunResult` types and `listProductionRuns`/ `createProductionRun`. `Production` is `implemented: true` in `navConfig.ts` and registered in `AppNavigator.tsx`.
+`ProductionRunResult` types and `listProductionRuns`/ `createProductionRun`.

-## Phase 2b — now complete: Receipts, Payables, Sales, Salaries

-The remaining transactional pages all shipped as bespoke screens (none fit `MasterCrudScreen` — each has calculated totals, filters, or a multi-step flow `MasterCrudScreen`'s generic list+modal shape can't express):
+**Receipts, Payables, Sales, Salaries.** None of these fit `MasterCrudScreen` — each has calculated totals, filters, or a multi-step flow the generic list+modal shape can't express:

 - **`screens/app/ReceiptsScreen.tsx`** — ports `pages/Receipts.tsx`:
   paginated/searchable/status-filterable list of RM receipts; create